tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 This was also a great project to get to grips with APIs and understand their use in software development.
 It was particularly interesting reading through the documentation of the different APIs when looking for one to use as it was a good way to see how different people set up their data structures and endpoints.

-Working with Tom was the first substantial bit of pair-coding that I have done and I think we worked very well over the 2 days complimenting each other's strengths and weaknesses and building on each other's ideas.
+Working with Tom was the first substantial bit of pair-coding that I have done and I think we worked very well over the 2 days complimenting each other's strengths and weaknesses and built on each other's ideas.

 ## FUTURE IMPROVEMENTS
 As this project is more focused on design, it would be great to implement more finess to the site.
 For example to add animation on the hover effect of the meme cards or when you randomise the memes they shrink into nothing and grow back as new memes.